rdallman/reed.pizza/content/resume.md

 -------------------------------------------------------------------

 I'm currently building distributed compute & storage systems [as-a-Service], but am interested in many things.
+I try to make systems that are fast, easy to understand and obviously correct, and sometimes it even happens.

 ### Labor

+**Dec 2019-Current, Self Employed**

+  *  Available on a contract basis for cloud, security, dist systems, or static analysis work
+  *  COVID-19 survivor (so far)

-**May 2017-present, Principal Member of Technical Staff, Oracle**
+**May 2017-Dec 2019, Principal Member of Technical Staff, Oracle**

   *  Core contributor on [Fn], an open source Functions as a Service (FaaS) product that leverages Docker to run any container in a FaaS fashion.